 - Well-done: 68°C/155°F

-- Fridge: Store any leftover Christmas roast beef in the fridge for up to 4 days.
+- Fridge: Store leftovers in an airtight container in the fridge for up to 4 days.